MultiSafepay/docs/content/getting-started/risk-and-fraud.md

 - The order value is unusually high.
 - The order deviates from your normal customer profile.

 We may also ask other questions about the transaction.
-Following our investigation, if we still don't understand the transaction, we may pause [payouts](/docs/payouts/) or take other punitive measures.
+Following our investigation, if we still don't understand the transaction, we may pause <<glossary:payouts>> or take other punitive measures.

 <details id="about-the-wwft">
 <summary>About the Wwft</summary>